svikashk/docs/guide/account-structure.md

 ---

-Below is an image of how a project with multiple lists, items, and boards fit inside your account to help you seemlessly organize and track your projects.
+Below is an image of how a project with multiple features, items, and boards fit inside your account to help you seemlessly organize and track.

 [IMG]